Who I Met Today

 LISTEN TO THE MUSIC

-Listening Room Cafe Although happy for this gem of an establishment, I am almost disappointed a recent New York Times article highlighted the Listening Room.
+Listening Room Cafe – Although happy for this gem of an establishment, I am almost disappointed a recent New York Times article highlighted the Listening Room.
 Now I fear the crowds will come….
-Located near downtown, you can plan up to 30 days in advance (or possibly the same day) to catch a Songwriter’s Night—offered almost daily at 6:00 and 8:30 pm.
+Located near downtown, you can plan up to 30 days (or possibly the same day) to catch a Songwriter’s Night—offered almost daily at 6:00 and 8:30 pm.
 In a relaxed environment with an inexpensive cover charge, songwriters and artists tell the story behind—and perform—the songs they’ve written.
 Some of the songs are #1 hits.
-Many are not, but I believe you’ll enjoy learning about the writers who make Nashville a special and unique place.
+Many are not, but you’ll enjoy learning about the writers who make Nashville a special and unique place.

 Ryman Auditorium – It almost doesn’t matter who is playing—try to snag tickets for a concert at the legendary Ryman.
 Although the original home of the Grand Old Opry, every genre of musician longs to perform in this intimate setting with near-perfect acoustics and church pew seats.
 Arrive early, grab a drink, and take some time to look around.
 If a concert isn’t on your agenda, the Ryman offers daytime tours.